ellerbrock/talis.github.io/README.md

 # Engineering handbook

-The engineering handbook documents our outline approach to development.
-See https://talis.github.io for more.
+The engineering handbook documents our official approach to engineering.
+See https://talis.github.io for the latest peer-reviewed version.

+The site is designed to read like a book which is why it emphasises white space and doesn't look like a web app.
+Any styling changes that promote this ethos are welcomed.

 ## How it works